getgrav/grav-learn/pages/11.troubleshooting/chapter.md

 # Troubleshooting

-In most cases **Grav** should work out of the box, but at times you may encouter **Server Errors** or some other issues.
+In most cases **Grav** should work out of the box, but at times you may encounter **Server Errors** or some other issues.
 In this chapter you can find the answers you may be looking for.